Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Inference-Time Scaling Methods

 \paragraph{PVGame} Prover-Verifier Games involves two main phases: solution generation and solution verification.
 Solutions are generated in both "helpful" and "sneaky" modes, evaluated for correctness and clarity, and refined iteratively by leveraging the best-scored solutions from prior rounds to guide subsequent attempts.
 In our setup, we fix the number of solutions each round to be three, and scale the number of rounds from one to three.

 \paragraph{Best of N} Best of N samples N generations and each generation is evaluted via a judge.
-We use LLM as a judge and the judge template is shown in \Cref{tab:judge_template}.
+We use LLM as a judge and the judge template is shown in LLM evaluator prompt section below.
 We evaluate three times for each question and then take the mean as the final score.

 \paragraph{Sequential Revisions} We follow the implementation of \cite{snell2024scaling}.
 This method samples solution sequenially and each time it is revising from last solution except the first solution.
 The revision process involves first prompting feedback and then asking LLM to provide a revision based on those feedbacks.
-The feedback prompt template and the revision template first prompt is detailed in \Cref{tab:revision_feedback_template} and \Cref{tab:revision_template} respectively.
+The feedback prompt template and the revision template first prompt is detailed in the LLM revision feedback prompt section and LLM revision prompt below respectively.
 Each solution is also evaluted using LLM as a judge.
 This is for choosing the final solution from the samples.

 \paragraph{Parallel + Sequential Revisions} We again follow the implementation of \cite{snell2024scaling}.
 This method samples multiple generations in the first step.
 For each geneneration, it sequentially revise similar to sequential revision independently.
 Same prompts are used from sequential revisions.